ig3/srf/README.md

 The server listens on port 8000 by default.

+The database must be in ~/.local/share/srf/srf.db.

+Media files must bein in ~/.local/share/srf/media.

 The script `importdb.js` reads an Anki database and makes changes so that it will work with srf.
 There aren't many changes.
 Read the script for details.
 For my decks, I am then able to study cards without further